clojang/component/README.md

 ## About [&#x219F;](#contents)

-While the [Clojang agent][agent] is useful for emulating some of the convenience of the Erlang shell and LFE REPL, it may be too fragile for systems deployments, or developer may prefer to use more common idioms in Clojure deployments, namely the use of the Component library.
+While the [Clojang agent][agent] is useful for emulating some of the convenience of the Erlang shell and LFE REPL, it may be too fragile for systems deployments, or a developer may prefer to use more common idioms in Clojure deployments, namely the use of the Component library.

 This project provides the same functionality that the agent does, but in a form that can be easily integrated with other Clojure components as part of a larger